About Sunny Day Farms

 Farm motto or mission statement:

 To harvest sunshine!
-We do this by growing abundant grasses which we harvest and feed to our superior grazing livestock.
+We do this by growing abundant grasses which we harvest with our grazing livestock.
 We also practice environmental stewardship and humane animal care.

 Location of Sunny Day Farms